samarth-robo/blog/_posts/2020-09-28-vnc_multiuser.md

   this path to wherever you installed the binary (e.g. somewhere in your home folder if you don't have sudo permissions).
   - `-rfbport 5900`: 5900 is the port number that your VNC client will need to connect to.
 In a multi-user setup, don't forget to assign a different port number for each user.
   - `-localhost` indicates that `x11vnc` should only accept connections coming from `localhost`.
 But you want to connect from a remote client!
-But we will use localhost because we want the connection to be encrypted (VNC protocol by itself sends everything unencrypted) by [SSH tunneling](https://www.ssh.com/ssh/tunneling/).
+We will still use localhost because we want the connection to be encrypted (VNC protocol by itself sends everything unencrypted) by [SSH tunneling](https://www.ssh.com/ssh/tunneling/).
 This means we will forward port 5900 on the office workstation to port 5900 on our local client through an SSH connection, and then point the local VNC client to `http://localhost:5900`.
 You can set up this SSH tunnel by executing the following command in a